trow-land/Computer-Vision-Projects/README.md

 ## Introduction

 Hello!
 I'm Tom, an aspiring computer vision engineer with a passion for Agri-Tech and environmental sustainability.
 Throughout my journey, I've worked on various computer vision projects that aim to tackle real-world problems in agriculture and waste management.
-In this repository, you'll find a compilation of those projects, along with their source codes, descriptions, and results.
+In this repository, you'll find a compilation of those projects, along with their code, descriptions, and results.

 ## Projects Overview